-Buyer demand spiked by 24% in the week following the Budget as people scrambled to take advantage of the stamp duty holiday extension.
+Buyer demand spiked by 24% in the week following the Budget as people scrambled to take advantage of the latest stamp duty holiday extension.
 Which was introduced during July 2020 now until June 2021, which saw the stamp duty holiday extension.
 This was to help our new housebuyers and boost the economy during the COVID 19 pandemic, introduced by the Conservative Government.

 There is now no doubt looking back that the stamp duty holiday did stimulate the housing market.
 Overall demand was also 80% higher in that same week compared to the same time period over the previous four years, due to a combination of the tax break and the ‘search for space’ triggered by the Covid-19 pandemic.

 But the supply of new homes coming on to the market remains constrained, putting further upward pressure on prices, according to our latest House Price Index.

 These factors contributed to annual house price inflation of 4.1% in February, more than double the rate of 1.8% recorded in the same month of 2020.

 The Budget announcement that the stamp duty holiday on homes costing up to £500,000 will be extended until 30 June, with a tax-free threshold of £250,000 in place for a further three months, has triggered a fresh wave of interest among potential buyers.

 Buyer demand for three-bedroom houses jumped by 30% in the week after the Budget, showing that family homes are still the most coveted type of property across the UK.

 This appetite is also pushing up price growth for houses, with the average value of a house rising 4.9% on the year, compared with 1.9% for flats.

 But while buyer demand is 80% higher than the long-run average, the supply of homes being put on the market has actually fallen by 13%, compared with the same period of 2020.